rpbouman/huey/README.md

 ### Undo & Redo

 Because the query state updates the page url, you can use the browser's standard Back and Forward buttons to browse between different versions of your query.

+### Cloning the Huey Window

+Hitting the Clone button on the toolbar will open a new instance of Huey in a new browser tab, while preserving the existing data sources as well as the current query.

 ## Export
 Huey provides export capabilities so you can use the results of your analysis outside huey.